deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A1 Create tables and fake data .md

 # Create tables and fake data

 Throughout this demo notebook series, we show many of the ways to interact with real-time data in Deephaven.
 Here, we create some tables with fake data; in other notebooks, we show how to perform table operations on that data.
-Knowing how to create fake ticking tables can be useful for familiarizing yourself with Deephaven and to work on proof of concepts without necessarily having a complete dataset.
+Knowing how to create fake ticking tables is useful for familiarizing yourself with Deephaven, but also for working on proof of concepts without necessarily having a complete dataset.

 The following Python code contains a method that creates a table of random integers and characters, with each row in the table also containing a timestamp.